bigewiki/honors-api/README.md

 #### /stories/\${id}

-Requires JSON object containing a key of token with the value of the full token.
 Use the story id in the path to delete that story.
 Will fail if story has associated comments, tasks, or child dependencies (foreign key check failure).
+Also requires token to be sent in header (key of 'token').
 ex: /stories/34

-Request body: {"token":"asdfghjk.r4ndom1z3dt0k3nv41u3"}
+- Header > token: string (required)

+### PATCH requests

+#### /stories/\${id}

+Use the story id in the path to update that story.
+Will fail if the story does not exist.
+Requires key 'token' with token value in header.
+Accepts JSON object in request body identifying keys to be udpated:

+ex path: /stories/34
+ex body: {"name":"my homework","status":"in progress"}

+- Header > token: string (required)
+- name: string (optional)
+- description: string (optional)
+- owner: int (optional)
+- sprint: int (optional)
+- priority: string (optional)
+- dependency: int (optional)
+- size: int (optional)
+- epic: int (optional)
+- status: string (optional)

 ## SPRINTS